davidhozic/TkClassWizard/docs/source/guide/firststeps.rst

 convert the abstract ``Car`` object into a real Python object.

 Function ``make_car`` accepts a parameter ``old``, which will be later used to edit the existing object after we defined it.
 But since it is not defined yet, this is currently irrelevant.
-The following lines in the function create the :class:`~tkclasswiz.object_frame.window.ObjectEditWindow` definition window and load in the definition frame by calling the :py:meth:`~tkclasswiz.object_frame.window.ObjectEditWindow.open_object_edit_frame`, which we pass the class of an object we want to define (``Car``), the return widget (``combo``) that receives the defined object and the ``old_data`` parameter which would load in previously defined values (which currently don't exist).
+Next lines of code in the function create the :class:`~tkclasswiz.object_frame.window.ObjectEditWindow` definition window and load in the definition frame by calling the :py:meth:`~tkclasswiz.object_frame.window.ObjectEditWindow.open_object_edit_frame`, which we pass the class of an object we want to define (``Car``), the return widget (``combo``) that receives the defined object and the ``old_data`` parameter which would load in previously defined values (which currently don't exist).

+At the very bottom of the example, we define a few buttons:

+- 'Define Car': Calls ``make_car`` function, opening the object definition window.
+- 'Edit Car': Calls ``make_car`` function, opening the object definition window and loading in the already defined :class:`tkclasswiz.convert.ObjectInfo` abstract ``Car`` object.
+- 'Print defined': Calls ``print_defined`` function which converts the abstract object into a real one and prints it out, including its type.

+Now let's take a look at how our example looks :ref:`inside a GUI <Object frame for structured data>`.